Projects

 This page highlights selected projects developed across community engagement, advocacy, publishing, and independent initiative.
 Some projects are collaborative.
-Others are self-directed.
-All of them reflect how I approach communication as a practice grounded in responsibility, care, and long-term thinking.
+Others are self-directed and personal.
+All of them reflect how I approach communication as a practice grounded in responsibility, care, and long-term results.

 How I Approach Project Work